thiagopaixao/astro_sveltia/src/content/pages/expulsions.md

       - type: Text
         hasDropCap: false
         content: Mining, illegal or legal, is widespread throughout Amazonia, happening at both small and large scales.
 It is estimated that mining concessions [covers 21% of the total surface of the Amazon basin.](https://issuu.com/darperu/docs/megaproyectos_ingles_final) This is equivalent of imagining a territory over twice larger than Spain, predominantly formed by primary forests and innumerable freshwater streams, completely zoned for extraction – a mega-mine operating on planetary scale.
+      - type: MapView
+        txtColor: ''
+        bgColor: ''
+        mapView: view_1
+      - type: Text
+        hasDropCap: false
+        content: Mining blocks often overlap with demarcated and non-demarcated indigenous territories, communal lands and ecological reserves, generating conflicts over land and water with local communities.
+According to the project [Environmental Justice Atlas](https://ejatlas.org/), there current exists at least 56 water and land conflicts related to mining in the Amazon basin.
     columnAlign: right
     floatingText: true
   - type: Group